You might have heard about a cancer treatment known as Coley's toxins, and have questions about what it is and how it might work.

 Coley’s toxins treatment was developed by a bone surgeon called William Coley in New York City in the 1890s.
-It is also called Coley’s treatment, mixed bacterial vaccine, endotoxin treatment, or Issel’s fever therapy.
-Available scientific evidence does not currently support claims that Coley’s toxins can treat or prevent cancer.
+It's also called Coley’s treatment, mixed bacterial vaccine, endotoxin treatment, or Issel’s fever therapy.
+Available scientific evidence doesn't currently support claims that Coley’s toxins can treat or prevent cancer.

 Boosting the immune system to attack cancer cells is called immunotherapy.
 Many researchers around the world are looking into immunotherapy and a lot of progress has been made in this field since Coley’s time.

-Some modern cancer drugs work by stimulating the immune system and you can read about them in our section about biological therapies.
+Some modern cancer drugs work by stimulating the immune system.
 Doctors sometimes use immunotherapy on its own to treat certain types of cancer.
-But more often they use it alongside or after standard cancer treatments such as surgery, radiotherapy, or chemotherapy.
+But more often they use it alongside or after standard cancer treatments, such as surgery, radiotherapy or chemotherapy.

 The original formula for Coley’s toxins is no longer available.
 Current formulas use killed bacteria called Streptococcus pyogenes and Serratia marcescens.
 Supporters of this treatment suggest that the bacteria directly boost the immune system to kill the cancer cells.
-Some people think that the treatment stimulates a natural protein called tumour necrosis factor (TNF).
-But other doctors think that it stimulates another protein called interleukin 12 (IL12).
+Some people think the treatment stimulates a natural protein called tumour necrosis factor (TNF).
+Other doctors think it stimulates another protein called interleukin 12 (IL12).

 The formula for the treatment varied a lot in the early trials and the toxins were used in different ways.
-Some patients had injections directly into the tumour and some into the bloodstream.
-So it is difficult to compare the trial results.
-At the moment there is no solid evidence from modern clinical trials to show that Coley’s toxins can reliably treat cancer or work better than other types of treatment.
+Some patients had injections directly into the tumour and some into the bloodstream, so it's difficult to compare the trial results.
+At the moment there's no solid evidence from modern clinical trials to show that Coley’s toxins can reliably treat cancer or work better than other types of treatment.

 You have Coley’s toxins injections either directly into the tumour or into a vein.
 You have daily doses until it causes a constant high temperature.
 This often takes several months.

-Coley’s toxins treatment is not available as a standard treatment in the UK.
+Coley’s toxins treatment isn't available as a standard treatment in the UK.
 Some clinics still give it as a treatment in the USA, Central America, Germany and China.
-But it is not clear whether these clinics are using the original Coley formula or a combination of Coley’s toxins and other bacteria.
+But it's not clear whether these clinics are using the original Coley formula or a combination of Coley’s toxins and other bacteria.

-Coley’s toxins have not been thoroughly tested to find out how they interact with medicines, foods, or dietary supplements.
+Coley’s toxins haven't been thoroughly tested to find out how they interact with medicines, foods or dietary supplements.
 Taking Coley's toxins with other medicines or cancer treatments could be harmful.
-It is very important to let your doctors know if you are thinking of using any type of alternative or complementary therapy.
+You must let your doctors know if you're thinking of using any type of alternative or complementary therapy.

 Women who are pregnant or breastfeeding should not use Coley’s toxins.

-Relying on this type of treatment alone and avoiding or delaying regular medical care for cancer may seriously harm your health.
+Relying on this type of treatment alone and avoiding or delaying regular medical care for cancer might seriously harm your health.